General Mental Health Trivia

 Answer: Family reunification

-Question: What percentage of respondents in a study on PTSD in homeless women met diagnostic criteria?
+Question: In a PTSD study on homeless women, what percent met criteria?

 Answer: 53%